Aspirin in the primary prevention of cardiovascular disease and cancer

 - Harvard Medical School

-Discussion of the role of aspirin in secondary and primary prevention of CVD (not considering cancer prevention), including individuals at moderate to high risk for CVD, is presented separately.
-The role of nonsteroidal antiinflammatory drugs (NSAIDs) and aspirin in the prevention of colorectal cancer (not considering cardiovascular disease) is discussed separately as well.
-(See "Benefits and risks of aspirin in secondary and primary prevention of cardiovascular disease" and "NSAIDs (including aspirin): Role in prevention of colorectal cancer".)
+Discussion of the role of aspirin in secondary prevention of CVD is presented separately.
+The role of nonsteroidal anti-inflammatory drugs and aspirin in the prevention of colorectal cancer (exclusive of CVD) is discussed separately as well.
+(See "NSAIDs (including aspirin): Role in prevention of colorectal cancer" and "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease".)

 - The top 10 causes of death.
 World Health Organization; 2011. http://www.who.int/mediacentre/factsheets/fs310/en/index.html (Accessed on October 27, 2011).